Baptist Health (Jacksonville): Baptist Medical Center Jacksonville

 Situated on the St. Johns River waterfront in Downtown Jacksonville, the 498-bed Baptist Medical Center Jacksonville is part of a large medical complex which also includes the adjacent Wolfson Children's Hospital and Baptist MD Anderson Cancer Center.

-In the early 1990s, the hospital's name was changed to Baptist Medical Center Downtown to and the hospital is now called Baptist Medical Center Jacksonville.
+In the early 1990s, the hospital's name was changed to Baptist Medical Center Downtown and the hospital is now called Baptist Medical Center Jacksonville.
 The center provides services in cardiovascular, oncology (cancer) (including gynecological), women's health (including obstetrics and gynecology, orthopaedics, pediatrics, ophthalmology, emergency care (including LifeFlight air ambulance, a Children's Emergency Center and hyperbaric medicine), critical care medicine, bloodless surgery, pulmonary services (including an adult/pediatric sleep disorders center), pastoral care, radiology, rehabilitation and psychiatry/psychology.
 They also have the following regional referral centers: Jacksonville Orthopedic Institute and Baptist MD Anderson Cancer Center.

 Baptist Heart Hospital

 Baptist Medical Center integrated the Baptist Heart Hospital at its campus in downtown Jacksonville in 2005.
 The project reorganized existing cardiology services into a 195,000 square-foot space.
 Baptist Heart Hospital is staffed by more than 500 physicians, nurses and team members.
 It has three operating rooms, several laboratories, a rehabilitation center, and focuses on heart and vascular care.
 Baptist Heart Hospital performed about 8,000 cardiovascular services in 2004.
 It also has 120 private beds and two ICUs.